 The day after Christmas I had one of those moments when my faith was confirmed.
 My husband asked if I had seen the Christmas Eve news article that announced that the government’s detention center for immigrant children in Tornillo, TX was being closed.

 In mid-November, I had joined an interfaith group who journeyed to El Paso and Tornillo to serve as a witness to these vulnerable children and to garner press coverage of their plight and our moral stand of compassion.
 We gathered outside of the Tornillo encampment.
-We prayed, sang, and lifted up the values we wanted to have agency in this world – love, inclusiveness, safety, hospitality, generosity, among others.
+We prayed, sang, and lifted up the values that we wanted to have agency in this world – love, inclusiveness, safety, hospitality, generosity, among others.
 The most tender and unmooring part was when we fell silent, turned, and watched buses of children being taken into the camp.
 Unconsciously, I raised my hand, holding up three fingers in Katniss Everdeen’s symbol resistance.
-(Guess I am not the only one…) Many of the children put their hands on the window of the bus.
-We were two groups, wanting to be together, not a hundred yards apart, yet the reality of the policies that separated felt like a chasm.
+(Guess I am not the only one…) Many of the children put their hands on the windows of the bus.
+We were two groups, wanting to be together, not a hundred yards apart, yet the reality of the policies that separated us felt like a chasm.
 Their driver honked twice in solidarity, and I thought, “None of us want it to be this way.”
 For many days after, the inhumanity of the situation continued.

 Today, Tornillo is closed!
 The majority of its children were released to their extended families, and others to permanent shelters.
 This was a sweet reminder that showing up matters, that love wins the day, that being hopeful is not naïve but rather that spiritual resource that allows us to be resilient.